sam-goodwin/eventual/website/docs/tutorial/bank-account.md

 # Tutorial - create bank account and transfer money

+Note: this tutorial is a WIP.
+We recommend starting with the [getting started guide](../getting-started.md) or [examples](https://github.com/functionless/eventual/tree/main/examples).

 In this tutorial, we'll create a basic bank application that supports the following operations:

 1. create an account with an initial balance